SnapperTT/sdl-stb-font/README.md

 fc.loadFont(mFontData);
 // You will have to free mFontData when you are done with it
 // fc does not copy mFontData internally
+// using fc after free'ing mFontData will result in undefined behaviour
 ```